TheGarmr/MonobankExporter/README.md

   * setup you Prometheus instance to scrape metrics
   * run `docker-compose up -d`

-### monobank-exporter usage
-  * minimal request time for client info is 2 minutes
-  * minimal request time for currencies info is 10 minutes
-  * use HTTP or HTTPS for webhook only
-  * `/webhook` ending is mandatory
-  * basic auth is not required. it can be added from the config

 ### Metrics
 | Metric name               | Description                             |
 | ------------------------- | --------------------------------------- |